core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * This document defines the usage of the least significant bit "Nonce Flag", 'd', in the second byte of the OSCORE Option containing the OSCORE flag bits 8-15.
 The registration of this flag bit in the "OSCORE Flag Bits" registry is specified in {{iana-cons-flag-bits}}.

   When it is set to 1, the compressed COSE object contains a field 'x' and a field 'nonce', to be used for the steps defined in {{ssec-derive-ctx}}.
-In particular, the 1 byte 'x' following 'kid context' (if any) includes the size of the following field 'nonce' as well as a number of signaling bits that indicate the specific behavior to adopt during the KUDOS execution.
+In particular, the 1 byte 'x' following 'kid context' (if any) includes the size of the following field 'nonce' and signaling bits that indicate specific behavior during KUDOS execution.

   Hereafter, a message is referred to as a "KUDOS message", if and only if the second byte of flags is present and the 'd' bit is set to 1.
 If that is not the case, the message is referred to as a "non KUDOS message".